I Love You, Baby (2000 film)

 I Love You, Baby is a 2000 German action thriller film directed by Nick Lyon with Jasmin Gerat, Mark Keller, Maximilian Schell and Burkhard Driest in the lead.

 Synopsis

-The film revolves around two con partners named Peter and Gwen who plan to steal money from the millionaire Walter Ekland by posing Peter as his long lost son and Gwen as Peter's wife who is undergoing treatment for cancer.
+The film revolves around two con partners named Peter and Gwen who plan to steal money from the millionaire Walter Ekland by Peter posing as his long lost son and Gwen as Peter's wife who is undergoing treatment for cancer.
 Their plan gets in jeopardy when a detective named Decker, who knows their identities, decides to get a share of the money.